 hello_state: to your

 configuration.yaml file and create a file

-<config_dir>/custom_components/hello_state/__init__.py with the below code to test it locally.
+<config_dir>/custom_components/hello_state/__init__.py with one of the two codeblocks above to test it locally.